OwnMarket/OwnBlockchain/Docs/Architecture/DataStructures.md

 Validator Address | Chainium address of the block creator.
 Tx Set Merkle Root | Merkle tree root of all Tx hashes from Tx Set Tx Results Merkle Root | Merkle tree root of all Tx hashes and corresponding processing results.
-State Merkle Root | Merkle tree root of all state entries affected by Tx Set belonging to the block.
+State Merkle Root | Merkle tree root of all state entries related to Tx Set belonging to the block.